5 Simple Things You Can Do to Grow as a Worshipper in Church

 The new year is always a time to have a rethink, let go of some stuff and start something completely new.
 Your Facebook timeline is probably stuffed full of likes and shares of inspiring images and articles that give ideas for starting this new year off proactively.

-Since the bandwagon is already there to be climbed on, I thought I’d throw in a short article to help you make 2015 a year where you can experience a growing-up, so to speak, in your worship at church.
+Since the bandwagon is already there to be climbed on, I thought I’d throw in a short article to help you make this year a year where you can experience a growing-up, so to speak, in your worship at church.

 Worship itself is a lifestyle, a choice of how to live your life based on the values you hold in your heart – a heart that is redeemed and cleansed now by the great work of salvation that was won for us all by Jesus Christ at the cross.
 Those values are more than just preferences or likes, which reside in our soul – they are fundamental priorities, things of great importance, that define how we live, how we speak, how we behave and how we choose.

 “Above all else, guard your heart, for everything you do flows from it.”
 (Proverbs 4:23 NIV)

 So, with that in mind, here are five simple, starter ideas to help you grow in worship at church this year.